 Recreation Management Semester @ Badger

-Semester @ Badger is a partnership between the Health, Recreation, and Human Perfomance Department, and the Outdoor Learning Center.
+Semester @ Badger is a partnership between the Health, Recreation, and Human Performance Department, and the Outdoor Learning Center.
 The program is designed to create deeply significant leadership, learning, and recreational experiences for students whose area of focus (including minors and clusters) is recreation management and therapy.

 - Unique Learning Experience: In-Class Instruction/Experiential Labs in the Field (16 Credits)